Jet Express (ferry line)

-The Jet Express is a high-speed water-jet-powered ferry service departing from mainland ports in Port Clinton, Ohio, and Sandusky, Ohio.
-It offers service between Port Clinton, Sandusky, Put-In-Bay, Kelleys Island, and Cedar Point.
-It is one of the fastest ferries in North America, and on Lake Erie, taking as little as 30 minutes to travel the 12.5 mi between Port Clinton and Put-in-Bay.
+Jet Express Ferry to Put-in-Bay, Kelleys Island & Cedar Point is a high-speed water-jet-powered ferry service departing from mainland ports in Port Clinton, Ohio, and Sandusky, Ohio.
+It offers service between Port Clinton, Sandusky, Put-in-Bay, Kelleys Island, and Cedar Point.
+It is one of the fastest ferries in North America, and on Lake Erie, taking as little as 30 minutes to travel the 12.5 mile trip between downtown Port Clinton and downtown Put-in-Bay.